6 Ways to Get Active in Vietnam

 Let's find out how you can explore the mountains on foot, interact with friendly locals, cycle through rural villages or discover the river passing vibrant floating villages.
-With eco retreats, multi-activity adventures, community projects and more, there’s an adventure awaiting for you whatever your travel-style is.
+There’s an adventure awaiting for you whatever your travel-style is.

 For adventurous travelers seeking an experience in a destination that rich in culture, history and natural landscapes, few can ignore the charm of Vietnam.
 The country is full of spectacular mountains, lush jungles, bustling cities, tranquil villages, sandy beaches and ancient historical legacies.
 With so many experiences on offer, let's find out how to immerse yourself in this exotic country.